JsBergbau/MiTemperature2/README.md

 f8 07 is the temperature as signed INT16 in little endian format.
 Divide it by 100 to get the temperature in degree Celsius 4a is the humidity.
 Only integer output :( d6 and 0b are the battery voltage in Millivolts in little endian format.

+Lower power mode: To safe power the connection interval is reduced.
+For more details, please see this Issue https://github.com/JsBergbau/MiTemperature2/issues/18#issuecomment-590986874

 ### Troubleshooting
 Sometimes script fails to connect and tries to connect forever.